-All core courses will be piloted for the 2024/2025 year as open enrollment.
+All core courses are open enrollment.
 As a result, students can register for the course at any time and receive access to materials within five business days.
-No refunds will be provided after you have been provided access to the course materials on Brightspace (D2L).
-The courses will be available via self-study, using course notes and pre-recorded videos to complete adaptive reviews, unit assessments, task-based simulations, and practice problems to qualify to write the final exam.
+No refunds will be provided after you have been provided with access to the course materials on Brightspace (D2L).
+The courses will be available via selfstudy, using course notes and pre-recorded videos to complete adaptive reviews, unit assessments, taskbased simulations, and practice problems to qualify to write the final exam.
 You will have access to a facilitator if you have any questions about the course materials.
-Each course concludes with a final exam that must be written within one year of the initial course registration date at a CPAWSB exam centre.
+Each course concludes with a final exam that must be written within one year of the initial course registration date, within a scheduled exam session, at a CPAWSB exam centre.
 Students who do not complete the final exam within the one-year time limit will fail the course, and an attempt will be charged.
 Students will be required to retake the course to be eligible for another examination attempt.
 Please review Section 5.1.2 for more information.